-- Typically this unit is assessed in the following ways: (1) internal assessments and (2) a final examination.
+- Indicative assessments in this unit are as follows: (1) modelling report and (2) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)